 A photo of the Dead Man’s Toes fungus by Regan Daniels

 This image has been making the rounds on social media recently as “dead man’s toes.”
 The unusually foot-like specimen was found growing under a tree root in a park in the Western part of North Carolina by Regan Daniels, who snapped the photo and thankfully decided to share the horror with the rest of the world.

-But necrophiliac foot festishists will be disappointed to learn these aren’t necrotic piggies at all.
+But necrophiliac foot festishists will be disappointed to learn that this dead man’s toe fungus is not actually necrotic little piggies.
 Rather, these grey digits are the fruit, or stromata, of the fungus Xylaria polymorpha, more commonly known as Dead Man’s Fingers “which usually arises in tufts of three to six fingers that are often bent and give the impression of arthritic black knuckles” according to First Nature.

 This fungi is common throughout Britain and Ireland, but it is also found throughout parts of Europe and North America.
 It tends to grow at the base of beechwood stumps, as well as from buried hardwoods.

 Want more Dead Man’s Toes fungus?
 Here are some nightmarish photos of the Xylaria polymorpha mushroom: